-Have you ever wanted to move your business onto a new social media platform, but are unsure if it’s where your clients will be hanging out or worth your time?
-Maybe you’ve needed a proof reader or copywriter, graphic designer or recommendations for new business groups to join?
+Have you ever wanted to move your business onto a new social media platform, but are unsure if it’s where your clients will be hanging out or if it will be worth your time?
+Maybe you need a proofreader or copywriter, graphic designer or recommendations for new business groups to join?
 How about finding out about new and upcoming trends?

 A VA is a valuable source of information, advice and support.
-They know people and they know technology – making them an ideal port of call, when you want to know research new social media sites or get first-hand recommendations on other businesses.
+They know people and they know technology – making them an ideal port of call.
+For example, when you want to know about new tools to increase productivity or get first-hand recommendations on other businesses.

 It can be easy to get stuck in the mind-set that a VA is someone you outsource to, someone who is there to help businesses move forward, by offering their support and services.
 But a VA is also a business owner in their own right too.
 They understand the wider picture, when it comes to running a business.
 They know what frustrations you may face and the pull both time and money can have on you – and they may also have a great way of solving those problems for you.

-This doesn’t immediately dictate the need to hire them for longer – it could be a simple case of your Virtual Assistant recommending an app to manage your time or an accounting software program that you can use, that’s both recommended by them and their other clients, and is cheap and easy to use.
+This doesn’t immediately dictate the need to hire them for longer – it could be a simple case of your Virtual Assistant recommending an app to manage your time or an accounting software program that you can use, that both they and their other clients recommend and is cheap and easy to use.

 Working with a VA truly is a beneficial two-way street, if you want it to be.
-Take time to regularly schedule in a meeting with your VA to establish how you can truly maximise on their unique skillset and their true worth – and help yourself, your business AND their business, grow as a result.
+Take time to schedule regular catch-ups with your VA to establish how you can truly maximise on their unique skillset and benefit from their true worth, which in turn will help your, your business and their business, grow as a result.